simongdavies/sharepoint-server-farm-ha/Readme.md

 # Known Issues

-+ This template has a lot of serial behaviour due to some issues between the platform agent and the DSC extension which cause problems when multiple VM and\or extension resources are deployed concurrently, this will be fixed in the future, as a result of this it can take to run, it will take even longer if premium storage is not used
++ This template has a lot of serial behaviour due to some issues between the platform agent and the DSC extension which cause problems when multiple VM and\or extension resources are deployed concurrently, this will be fixed in the future, as a result of this it can take a while to run (around 2 hours) it will take even longer if premium storage is not used

 Click the button below to deploy